bcit-ci/CodeIgniter/user_guide_src/source/helpers/captcha_helper.rst

 -  If you do not specify a path to a TRUE TYPE font, the native ugly GD font will be used.
 -  The "captcha" folder must be writable (666, or 777)
+-  if supplied, "colors" needs to have all the keys
 -  The "expiration" (in seconds) signifies how long an image will remain in the captcha folder before it will be deleted.
 The default is two hours.